postcss/autoprefixer/README.md

 ### Grunt

 You can use [grunt-autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) plugin for Grunt.
-Install npm-package and add it to Gruntfile:
+Install npm package and add it to Gruntfile:

 ```js
 grunt.loadNpmTasks('grunt-autoprefixer');